cloudmesh/useful-introduction_to_cloud-2015/docs/source/preface.rst

        $ ls

-portalname:
+PORTALNAME:
     In some examples we refer to your portal name as |portalname|.

-localname:
+USERNAME:
     In some examples we refer to your local computers name as
-    |localname|.
+    |username|.
 Your portal name and your local name may be
     different.

 Menu selections: